Fishing Report For Lake Somerville, TX

 Current Report: Good

-Black crappie seem to be the dominant species here, both in quantity and quality.
+Black crappie seem to be more dominant than white crappie here, both in quantity and quality.
 Although, there are plenty of white's worth catching.
 Spring is the premiere time to be on the water as crappie move into shallow coves to spawn.
 However, crappie can be caught all year long.
 Brush piles and rocky areas are a good place to cast small swimbaits, crappie jigs or live minnows.
 Light tackle with 4 lb to 8 lb line is ideal.
 Anglers familiar with the bite here report good success using fish finders to locate schools of crappie and bait.

 Current Report: Good

-Hybrid stripers have long been a major player when fishing here.
+Hybrid stripers have long been a major player with anglers here.
 They gorge themselves on shad and are always looking for more.
 Fishing has been good on most baits imitating shad.
-The key is to locate the schools, then stay with them if they move.
-Swimbaits, jerkbaits, crankbaits, spoons, live bait and cut bait are all effective here for hybrid stripers.
-Some of the most successful anglers report using electronics and fish finders to locate both bait, and wipers.

 Fishing Video